Alejogb1/job-board/blog-data/why-does-my-fastapi-application-run-locally-but-not-in-a-container.md

 id: "why-does-my-fastapi-application-run-locally-but-not-in-a-container"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 It’s a scenario I’ve personally debugged more times than I care to remember.
 That feeling when your FastAPI app purrs like a kitten on your localhost but throws a tantrum when containerized?
 Yeah, been there.
 It usually boils down to a few core discrepancies between your development environment and the isolated world of a container.
 Let me break down the common culprits, drawing from experiences battling these issues in past projects, complete with some practical examples.

 The fundamental reason you’re experiencing this discrepancy lies in the differences between your local environment – where you likely have all sorts of implicit dependencies and configurations – and the container environment, which is by design, isolated and explicit.
 Think of it as the difference between a comfortable, well-worn workshop and a brand new, pristine construction site.
 The tools might be the same, but the set-up is radically different.

 **1. Network Binding & Address Conflicts:**

 First off, the most frequent issue I see centers around how your FastAPI app is bound to a network address.
 When you run `uvicorn main:app --reload` locally, your application probably binds to `127.0.0.1` (localhost) by default.
 This works because you're explicitly interacting with the server through that loopback address.
 However, within a Docker container, the application needs to listen on all available network interfaces, usually `0.0.0.0`.
 Why?
-Because the container itself has an internal network, and the port exposed by the container needs to be accessible *from outside* the container.
+Because the container itself has an internal network, and the port exposed by the container needs to be accessible _from outside_ the container.

-If your FastAPI app continues to be bound to `127.0.0.1` within the container, only processes *inside* the container can reach it.
+If your FastAPI app continues to be bound to `127.0.0.1` within the container, only processes _inside_ the container can reach it.
 Your host machine’s attempt to access the mapped port will essentially send requests into a black hole.
 Let's see how to fix this, with a code example.

 ```python
 # main.py